 Produce is one product category prone to massive markups.
 One way to avoid paying exorbitant prices is by buying in season.

 That may mean berries in the early summer, followed by beans, corn and squash in the fall.
 However, you can find specific information for your area by doing an internet search for your state, plus the words “seasonal produce.”

 2. Shop with a list

-According to the National Resources Defense Council, 40 percent of American food goes to waste, and that means you might be throwing money away.
+According to the National Resources Defense Council, 40 percent of America’s food goes to waste.
 Using a menu plan and a list is a good way to ensure you are only buying food you’ll use.

-However, you can also save money by trying before you buy.
-Rather than spending a lot on a new product, try the smallest size first to make sure you like the item before buying more.
+You can also save money by trying before you buy.
+Rather than spending a lot on a new product, try the smallest size first to make sure you like the item.